jsteenbeeke/www.tysanclan.com/charter.md

 A regulation is subject to the following limitations:

    1. A regulation may not contradict this charter, or other existing regulations
-   2. A regulation may not impose restrictions on the private lives of members, nor coerce them to undertake any action not related to games played by Tysan, including, but not limited to:
+   2. A regulation may not impose restrictions on the private lives of members, nor coerce them to undertake any action not related to games played by Disco, including, but not limited to:
       1. Mandatory attendance at given times
       2. Meeting of other members in person, or if such meetings do take place voluntarily, any action at such a meeting
       3. The requirement of making monetary contributions
-      4. The requirement of making in-game contributions, unless the contribution involves an in-game object or currency that was obtained as part of a group effort by a group containing at least 50% Tysan Members.
+      4. The requirement of making in-game contributions, unless the contribution involves an in-game object or currency that was obtained as part of a group effort by a group containing at least 50% Disco Members.
 Acts demanding in-game currency-based contributions are limited to 10% of the total amount obtained by a player during said effort
       5. Grant powers not granted by this charter to a given rank
    3. A regulation may not promote the use of tools or practices deemed "non-legit", with the exception of tools for channel moderation.
    4. A regulation may not promote activities that are in violation of the Terms of Use or End User License Agreements of any games played
-   5. A regulation may not promote activities that are illegal in any countries inhabited by members of the Tysan Clan
+   5. A regulation may not promote activities that are illegal in any countries inhabited by members of the Disco Clan
    6. A regulation may not limit free speech, though it may enforce civil behavior

 # 3. Ranks
-Each member of the Tysan Clan is given a rank, representing either seniority or a specific function.
+Each member of the Disco Clan is given a rank, representing either seniority or a specific function.
 These ranks are Chancellor, Senator, Truthsayer, Revered Member, Senior Member, Full Member, Junior Member and Trial Member.
 Each rank represents either a certain length of membership, or an elected position.
 No rank grants a member the right to give commands to other members, unless as specified in this charter or as in regulations, subject to the restrictions given in section 2.3.

 ## 3.1.
 Chancellor
-The Chancellor is the executive branch of the Tysan Clan, and is therefore also it's symbolic leader.
+The Chancellor is the executive branch of the Disco Clan, and is therefore also it's symbolic leader.

 ### 3.1.1.
 Privileges and responsibilities
 The Chancellor has the following privileges and responsibilities: